miet123go/notes/note001.md

 those of another sort, a relation constantly changing with time and place"

 Here ang point ni Marx: tungod kay in everyday life ang matan-awan lang nato kay ang mga surface phenomenon like the ratios.
-(1 coat = 20 yards of linen, 1 ounce of gold = 15 ounces of silver, etc.) na-o-overshadow niini ang substance sa value which is socially necessary labor time.
+(1 coat = 20 yards of linen, 1 ounce of gold = 15 ounces of silver, etc.) na-o-overshadow niini ang actual substance sa value which is socially necessary labor time.
 Kung sauna, exchange value happened directly (one use value for another) 1 coat = 20 yards of linen.
 Nowadays, ang ginagamit na nato kay kwarta (or socially recognized measure).
+Ang difference.
+Barter = direct.
+Money = indirect.
+Money is  mediated by a universal equivalent (currency) which serves as an abstract representation for the socially necessary labor time.
 Also about sa point ni marx na "a relation constantly changing with time and place."
-We can actually observe this, the exchange value of a coat in the 17th century may not be the same in 19th century.
+We can actually observe this happening in history, the exchange value of a coat in the 17th century may not be the same in 19th century.
+Ang candy nga piso lang sauna, tres pesos na siya karon.

-And as for place:
-exchange ratios differ geographically.
+Exchange ratios differ geographically also.
 In one country, an iphone might be cheaper, in another, more expensive.
-That's because labor conditions, availability of materials, transport costs, and social conventions diffe
+That's because labor conditions, availability of materials, transport costs, and social conventions differ depending on the location.